mtoksvig/thumpa-pebble/README.md

 Thumpa demo for the Pebble watch
 ================================

+I tried to incorporate a few demo-scene classics:
+- The space ship spinning in 3D
+- The plasma effect
+- Thumpa music

+Enjoy

 Copyright (C) 2013 Michael Toksvig

 This program is free software: you can redistribute it and/or modify